mullvad/mullvadvpn-app/docs/allow-macos-network-check.md

 network check.
 When receiving upstream responses, the DNS server in question should first have the firewall be reconfigured such that the resolved IP addresses are reachable.

-## Requirements from the daemon
+## Filtering resolver's dependencies

 To enable the custom resolver, certain conditions in the rest of the daemon need to be met:
 - The firewall must allow traffic coming from our resolver (identified via GID) to the configured upstream resolvers.
 The firewall must have a list of IPs for which traffic will be allowed to pass.
 The list will be populated by the resolved A and AAAA records, and reset when the tunnel state machine moves away from the error state.
+This list will be cleared when moving to any other tunnel state.
 - The daemon must configure the system to use the filtering resolver.
 - The resolver must only reply to queries when it's in an active state and it must only reply to allowed queries.
 For now, only queries for `captive.apple.com` are allowed.
+- The daemon should keep track of *if* the user has enabled the filtering resolver.
+If the user enables the custom resolver but something is already listening on port 53, then this should be reported back to the front-ends.
+The user needs to know that the filtering resolver failed to run.

 ## Filtering resolver's behavior